Glasgow Clan: 2021–2023, return to play and arena deal secured

 In September 2022, Glasgow named Mathieu Roy as captain, with Mitchell Jones and Nolan LaPorte as alternate captains.
 Craig Peacock and Shawn Boutin were also given the 'A' for home and away games respectively.

 However, Glasgow endured a tough start to the 2022–23 season - failing to win any of their first 16 games in league and cup action, picking up just three combined points in the process.
-As a result, the Clan announced on 27 October that they had parted company with head coach Malcolm Cameron.
-Player/assistant coach Stephen Dixon was then placed in interim charge with fellow forward Dyson Stevenson.